Navy STA-21: Seaman to Admiral Commissioning Program (2025)

 Additional Education Requirements

-Selected students will not be able to move back their planned graduation date, stop going to classes, change their major, join an exchange program, or switch schools without the permission of NSTC.
-Failure to obtain prior approval may result in disenrollment.
+Selected students cannot delay graduation, pause coursework, change majors, join an exchange program, or transfer schools without NSTC approval.
+Failure to get approval may result in disenrollment.

 Nursing Licensure Requirements

-NC officers must get and keep an unrestricted license to work as a professional registered nurse from a state, territory, or the District of Columbia based on the National Council Licensure Examination (NCLEX).
+NC officers must obtain and maintain an unrestricted registered nurse license from a U.S. state, territory, or the District of Columbia, based on the National Council Licensure Examination (NCLEX).

-A NC officer can be commissioned before they get their license.
-The NCLEX test must be taken as soon as possible after graduation.
+Commissioning can happen before passing the NCLEX, but the exam must be taken as soon as possible after graduation.

 Who Can Apply